ABT Needs Your Support Now ABT CRISIS RELIEF FUND

 Photo: Jade Young

 Raised in State College, Pennsylvania, Arron Scott started his training at the Ballet Theatre of Central Pennsylvania at nine.
-He has danced on full scholarships at American Ballet Theatre, Pacific Northwest Ballet School and the School of American Ballet summer programs as well as being 2002-2003 ABT National Training Scholar.
+He has danced on full scholarships at American Ballet Theatre, Pacific Northwest Ballet School and the School of American Ballet summer programs and was named a 2002-2003 ABT National Training Scholar.
 He trained for two years at the School of American Ballet where he was awarded the Rudolf Nureyev Scholarship.

 He created a Satyr in The Seasons, a Fairy Cavalier in Alexei Ratmansky’s The Sleeping Beauty and roles in After You, AfterEffect, Dream within a Dream (deferred) and Praedicere.